-- Accepted students will be required to provide proof of Health Care Provider CPR certification, a negative Tuberculosis test, a background check, and a complete Student Immunization and Verification form before the beginning of the semester.
+Accepted students will be required to provide proof of Health Care Provider CPR certification, a DOT-compliant urine drug screen, a background check, and a series of other specific immunizations.
+Further detailed information will be included in the acceptance packet.

 Graduates are prepared to:

-- Administer effective and ethical individual patient care, utilizing human needs as a foundation for assessing behaviors, assigning priorities to desired outcomes, and planning and prioritization nursing interventions.
+- Administer effective and ethical individual patient care, utilizing human needs as a foundation for assessing behaviors.

-- Incorporate knowledge of cultural, religious, and socioeconomic factors in providing nursing care for individuals in a variety of healthcare settings.
+- Incorporate knowledge of cultural, religious, and socioeconomic factors to provide nursing care for individuals in a variety of healthcare settings.

 - Coordinate, delegate, and prioritize the delivery of care aimed at meeting the needs of patients, communities of patients, and their families.

-- Practice collaboratively within the proper scope of practice, legal, and ethical frameworks, and within national and state standards of nursing practice.
+- Practice collaboratively within the RN scope of practice, legal, and ethical frameworks, and within national and state standards of nursing practice.

 Estimated Resident Program Cost*

 Fall 2020 MUS Student Health Insurance Premiums will be changing.
 Please check the Health Insurance website and/or Student Central for confirmed premium rates.
 Students will be charged an additional fee of $21 per credit for online/hybrid courses.